Different Types of Tube Feedings

 ND- OR NJ-TUBES

 ND-tubes are similar to NG-tubes, but they go through the stomach and end in the first portion of the small intestine (duodenum).
 NJ-tubes extend even further to the second portion of the small intestine (jejunum).
 Bypassing the stomach can be beneficial for those whose stomachs don’t empty well, who have chronic vomiting, or who inhale or aspirate stomach contents into the lungs.

 Tips for Little Hands and Nasal Tubes

-- Help your family member to sit up or raise the head of their bed to at least 30 degrees.
+- Help your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. member to sit up or raise the head of their bed to at least 30 degrees.

 - Place some protective towels around them in case the insertion process stimulates their gag reflex, and they vomit or spit up.